pedobry/esphome-smartboiler/README.md

 # ESPHome component for Dražice OKHE smart water heater

-This ESPHome components connects to Dražice OKHE smart water heaters via Bluetooth Low Energy, collects data and also allows for limited remote control.
+This ESPHome component connects to Dražice OKHE smart water heaters via Bluetooth Low Energy, collects data, and also allows for limited remote control.

 You will need an ESP32 module and an MQTT server.
 You also need to determine the MAC address of your water heater.
 See an [example configuration](example.yaml).

-Take note that only one device can be connected to the water heater at a time.
+Note that only one device can be connected to the water heater at a time.

 ## Documentation

-This ESPHome components uses couple of standard components (sensors etc.) for easy HomeAssistant integration (auto-discovery).
-While it uses MQTT, it's also possible to remove MQTT and setup HA integration directly via `api:` option.
+This ESPHome component uses several standard components (sensors, etc.) for easy Home Assistant integration (auto-discovery).
+While it uses MQTT, it's also possible to remove MQTT and set up HA integration directly via the `api:` option.

-### water heater outputs
+### Water heater outputs

 | Binary sensors | |
 | --- | --- |